Too Young to Screen: Breast Cancer in Younger Women

 More than half of the time, women detect breast cancers themselves when they notice an unusual breast change.
-“Any new mass or lump should be evaluated by physical examination and breast imaging,” says Dr. Killelea.
-Other signs to be aware of include asymmetry of the breasts and nipple changes (such as discharge or peeling skin around the nipple).
+“Whenever there is a new mass or lump, tell your doctor—it should be evaluated by a clinical physical examination followed by breast imaging,” says Dr. Andrejeva-Wright.
+Other signs to be aware of include asymmetry of the breasts and nipple changes such as discharge or peeling skin around the nipple.

 Says Dr. Andrejeva-Wright, “These symptoms don’t mean you have breast cancer, but it’s a reason to seek an opinion from a medical provider.”

 While a breast cancer diagnosis at any age poses a variety of challenges, younger women with breast cancer tend to have a unique set of economic, reproductive, and body-image concerns.